 For reference, this is the Visa conversion calculator, which gives me the transaction as per Visa crossover rates on the day.
 It tallies to the second digit.

 Here is another transaction from my trip to Dubai.

 Again, it tallies up with the Visa Conversion Calculator.
 I am putting up the full-screen grab to see that all the details add up.

 The same thing worked for me in France as well.
 Here is a quick 5 Euro quick bite I picked up from a roadside eatery one evening.

 Here is the Visa conversion for the same transaction.
 There is some internal conversion markup, but that reconciles overall.

 I’ve still not given up on my thesis of using credit cards for large purchases abroad where I need purchase protection (and get reward points).
-However, I now use my Fi debit card forcket items, such as F&B the smaller ti, and it serves the purpose just fine.
+However, I now use my Fi debit card for the smaller ticket items, such as F&B, and it serves the purpose just fine.

 I know there have been other cards in the market which have provided the zero per cent rate, but they were more on the lines of Forex prepaid cards and needed constant loading, and here, I add a fixed sum of money to be used during the trip and add or remove cash as it gets spent.